noostvog/TypeScriptIPC/README.md

 Next to assigning object literals to interfaces, it is of course also possible to assign objects with interface types to each other and to assign interface instances to object literal types.
 TypeScript<sub>IPC</sub> ensures that no constraints are violated during these assignments.
 Examples can be found in `examples/property_assign.ts` (for `PrivateMessage` variants) and in `examples/property_assign_extra_correct.ts` and `examples/property_assign_extra_incorrect.ts` (for variants of other interfaces).

 ## Differences between the implementation and the formalisation
-Because TypeScript<sub>IPC</sub> is implemented on top of a fairly recent version of TypeScript (2.1.6), there are some differences between the implementation and the formalisation.
+Because TypeScript<sub>IPC</sub> is implemented on top of TypeScript (version 2.1.6), there are some differences between the implementation and the formalisation.

 * In order to stay consistent with existing TypeScript programs, we did not replace the existing interface definition of TypeScript with the interface definitions from the paper.
 Instead, required and optional properties can still be expressed in this implementation.
 Constraints are an optional extension of interfaces, and should always be combined with properties which are all optional (required properties are not taken into consideration when there is a constraints section).
 Properties of interfaces with constraints should not have the type "undefined".
 The interface must contain at least one constraint for it to be considered an _interface with constrainst_ (if there are no presence constraints on any of the objects, this can be circumvented by adding an `or(present(x), not(present(x))))` constraint).
 For example, the running example from the paper should be defined as follows (underscores in property names are not supported yet):